- Search The Registry

 - My Account

 *Carol Channing was born on this date in 1921.
-She was an African American actress.
+She was a Black actress.

 She kept her heritage secret so she would not be typecast on Broadway and in Hollywood, ultimately revealing it only in her autobiography, Just Lucky I Guess.
 It was published in 2002, when she was more than 80 years old.
 As an actress, Channing’s career was built largely on two roles, Lorelei Lee in Gentlemen Prefer Blondes and Dolly Gallagher Levi in Hello Dolly!